Go junking and picking in Asheville! Find two great areas to explore with many spots in close proximity, Biltmore Village and downtown.

 - The Regeneration Station: This mega thrift store has early, primitive and mid century modern antiques, upcycled art, and repurposed home furnishings.
 26 Glendale Avenue (off Swannonoa River Rd)

-Downtown Asheville is another great spot for browsing for antiques:
+Downtown Asheville has a few spots for browsing for antiques: